pdurandetto/PJVS-driving-tool/README.md

 # PJVS-driving-tool
-Python program capable of properly driving a 13-bit Programmable Josephson Voltage Standard (PJVS) through the remote-control of four 4-channel arbitrary waveform generators and a voltmeter.
-It is made up by two forms: 1) for checking IV characteristics of each PJVS subsection and 2) for synthesizing stepwise voltage waveforms.
+Python program capable of properly driving a 13-bit Programmable Josephson Voltage Standard (PJVS) through the remote-control of four 4-channel arbitrary waveform generators and a nanovoltmeter.
+It is made up by three forms: 1) for checking IV characteristics of each PJVS subsection; 2) for testing quantization;  3) for synthesizing stepwise voltage waveforms.

 # Acknowledgments